Skip to main content

 Skills mapping is not a one-time exercise.
 Job requirements evolve, your own skills change as you learn, and your target role might shift as you learn more about the field.
 Review your skills map every 4 to 6 weeks.
 Update your gap classifications, adjust your learning plan, and track your progress against the original baseline.

 Skills mapping transforms career change from an uncertain leap into a structured sequence of steps.
 You audit what you already know how to do, compare it against real job postings, classify each gap, and build a prioritized learning plan that addresses only what you genuinely need to learn.
 The entire exercise takes 2 to 4 hours and produces a document you can reference throughout your transition.
-With 72% of target-role skills already present in your current skill set (McKinsey, 2025), most career changers discover they are closer to their new role than they assumed — they just needed a method to see it.
+Most career changers already hold a large share of their target role's skills through adjacencies they had not recognized — the map simply makes that overlap visible, and the market increasingly rewards mapped skills over credentials.
+As of January 2024, 52% of US job postings on Indeed listed no formal education requirement (Indeed Hiring Lab, 2024), so your demonstrated abilities matter more than a degree.
 If you want to skip the manual spreadsheet work, Traecta — Your Personalized Career Roadmap compares your background against specific role requirements and generates a focused milestone plan — so your first week of study targets a real gap, not a skill you already have.

 2. World Economic Forum Future of Jobs Report 2025. weforum.org